tafcosta/SHOCKr/README.md

 - **Shock Structure Study:** Explore and analyze shock structures resulting from wind and ambient medium interaction.

 ## Euler Equations
-SpheriX is based on the spherical symmetric form of the Euler equations, governing fluid dynamics in a 1D radial direction.
-The set of equations solved by Spherix1D are as follows:
+Breeze-1d is based on the spherical symmetric form of the Euler equations, governing fluid dynamics in a 1D radial direction.
+The set of equations solved by Breeze-1d are

 1. **Continuity Equation:**
    $$\ \frac{\partial \rho}{\partial t} + \frac{1}{r^2} \frac{\partial}{\partial r}(r^2 \rho v_r) = 0 \$$